 4. Show that you value them

 This goes back to the second part of Branson's quote.
 It's so important to create meaningful relationships with your employees.
 This doesn't mean you need to be a drinking buddy, but it does mean you should take a moment to write them a personal note every once in a while.
 Thank each one for their performance.
-Congratulate an employee when something exciting happens in his life.
-If she's having a hard time moving into a new place, send her a gift certificate to her favorite furniture store.
+Congratulate an employee when something exciting happens in their life.
+If one of your workers is having a hard time moving into a new place, send a gift certificate to their favorite furniture store.
 Anything that shows employees you see them as more than a cog in the wheel will be valuable.

 5. Invest in their brands

 Too many companies are scared to do this because they feel like it increases the chances of an employee leaving.
 In reality, you'll lose an employee if you don't invest in their brand.
 The best employees I've seen aren't motivated primarily by money; they're motivated by the goal of being a stronger industry leader.

 Encourage employees to build and maintain solid social profiles, write and publish in industry publications, and speak at important events.
 Not only will this help your brand, it will also show your employees that you support them growing as professionals.

 Encouraging a results-oriented environment gives employees more opportunities to be engaged.
 While engaging your workers is mostly your responsibility, it's also the responsibility of your employees.
 Set goals together, and if they aren't met consistently, make an adjustment.
 In fact, if they aren't interested in contributing to a high-performing environment, they'll typically filter themselves out of your company.

 People love to do what they're good at.
 Even if the process isn't fun, most people enjoy the natural sense of accomplishment that comes with finishing a project.
 Playing to your employees' strengths doesn't mean you shouldn't challenge them to improve, but it does mean that you should make sure you focus on each employee's super strength to get the job done.